Sweet tofu dessert with a silky smooth wobbly texture drenched in maple syrup. Gelatin is used as the coagulant.

 To serve, remove from refrigerator and drizzle each container with 2 tablespoons maple syrup.

 Look at that silky smooth wobbly texture.
-It is so goooood….. drizzled with fragrant homemade maple syrup from a friend!
+It was so goooood….. drizzled with fragrant homemade maple syrup from a friend!